 So, if shapes are represented by some "linear" representation, the PCA is a valuable tool to study the statistics, and it has then become popular for imposing shape priors in various shape optimization problems.
-For more general manifold representations of shapes, we may use the exponential map (defined in 3.29), replacing $S_n$ by tangent vectors and following geodesics to perform the summation.
+For more general manifold representations of shapes, we may use the exponential map (defined in 3.30), replacing S_n by tangent vectors and following geodesics to perform the summation.
 We present here an example in applications.

-Example 2.6 (PCA by signed distance representation) In these pictures we see an example of synergy between analysis and optimization, from Tsai et al. [2001a].
+Example 2.6 (PCA by signed distance representation) In these pictures we see an example of synergy between analysis and optimization, from Tsai et al. [60].
 The figure 2 contains a row of pictures that represent the (empirical) PCA of signed distance function of a family of plane shapes.
-The figure 3 on the following page contains a second row of images that represent: an image of a plane shape (a) occluded (b) and noise degraded (c), an initialization for the shape optimizer (d) and the final optimal segmentation (e).
+The figure 3 contains a second row of images that represent: an image of a plane shape (a) occluded (b) and noise degraded (c), an initialization for the shape optimizer (d) and the final optimal segmentation (e).

 Figure 2: PCA of plane shapes.
-(From Tsai et al. [2001a] © 2001 IEEE.
+(From Tsai et al. [60] © 2001 IEEE.
 Reproduced with permission).